 Overall, the Olympus E-PM1 manages to hit head-on the requirements of beginners looking for improved image quality in a small and simple to use package.
 The speed of operation is also sufficiently quick to keep up with most situations other than fast action.
 Finally, as a Micro Four-Thirds camera, this one gives access to the most complete lens lineup made exclusively for SLDs.

-Olympus E-PM1 Facts
+Olympus E-PM1 Highlights

 Sensor-Size: 17 x 13mm